indigo-astronomy/indigo/indigo_drivers/focuser_focusdreampro/README.md

 * AstroGadget FocusDreamPro controller
 * Jolo ASCOM focuser (the same RS232 command set)

-Single device is present on startup (no hot-plug support, you may need to install Silicon Labs CP2102 driver for host operating system).
+Single device is present on the first startup (no hot-plug support).
+Additional devices can be configured on runtime.

 ## Supported platforms